 Be aware of terrain.
 Avoid objects and obstacles, such as trees, rocks, growth coming up under thin snow coverage, and melted snow and puddles, which can occur in spring or during fluctuating weather.

 Understand right-of-way protocol.
 Make others aware before you turn.
 Yield the right-of-way to those already on the slope.
-Do not cross the path of skiers.
+Do not cross the path of other skiers or snowboarders.